Anesthesia and Pain Management

 Pain occurs when the body is injured, warning you to avoid more injury.
 But pain that continues and is not taken care of can be harmful, especially when you are sick or after surgery.
 Pain can make it hard for you to take deep breaths and may keep you from getting out of bed and walking.
 Poorly treated pain can cause problems that might make you need to stay in the hospital longer.

-Your nurses will check on you when you are having pain.
+Your nurses will check on you when you are in pain.
 They will ask you to rate your pain (give your pain a number) on a 0 to 10 scale.
-A rating of 0 means you have no pain, 5 means you feel a medium amount of pain, and 10 means you feel the worst pain you can imagine.
-Your nurse may also use another pain rating scale called the FACES scale, and ask you to point to the face that best shows how much pain you are having.
+A rating of 0 means you have no pain, five means you feel a medium amount, and ten means you feel the worst pain you can imagine.
+Your nurse may also use another pain rating scale called the FACES scale and ask you to point to the face that best shows how much pain you are having.

 Parents: if your child is unable to rate his/her pain using a number, there are other pain scales that the nurses or doctors can use to help decide how much pain your child is having.